Azathothas/Stars/README.md

 - [darklotuskdb/auto-launch-frida-server](https://github.com/darklotuskdb/auto-launch-frida-server) – The process involves downloading the latest version and automatically configuring it within the Termux Android application.
 Subsequently, upon launching the Termux application, Frida Server is initiated automatically to facilitate penetration testing.
 - [davideolgiati/PartyLoud](https://github.com/davideolgiati/PartyLoud) – A simple tool to generate fake web browsing and mitigate tracking
 - [davidhampgonsalves/music-server](https://github.com/davidhampgonsalves/music-server) – Music streaming server on a Android Galaxy S7
+- [debuerreotype/docker-debian-artifacts](https://github.com/debuerreotype/docker-debian-artifacts) – Official builds of debuerreotype-generated Debian tarballs for use in Docker
 - [deepwn/warpod](https://github.com/deepwn/warpod) – A containerized WARP client with gost proxy. (ubuntu:22.04 + warp-svc + gost) for use Zero Trust and private network inside container project and k8s.
 - [denilsonsa/prettyping](https://github.com/denilsonsa/prettyping) – `prettyping` is a wrapper around the standard `ping` tool, making the output prettier, more colorful, more compact, and easier to read.
 - [diego-treitos/linux-smart-enumeration](https://github.com/diego-treitos/linux-smart-enumeration) – Linux enumeration tool for pentesting and CTFs with verbosity levels